Can proteins help to shrink belly fat? 5 ways it can and 8 protein sources to support belly fat loss

 · Yogurt and cheese (if you digest dairy).

 The good news is that food sources of protein are readily accessible in most parts of the world.
-However, while cheap meat, chicken and fish are available in the West, it is not as easily accessible to people with limited resources especially in the southern hemisphere.
-Knowing which sources of protein are available and making them a priority in meal planning is an important step in efforts to eat right to shrink your waistline.
+However, while relatively cheap meat, chicken and fish are available in the West, it is not as easily accessible to people with limited resources in the southern hemisphere.
+Knowing which sources of protein are available and making them a priority in meal planning is an important step in efforts to eat right to shrink belly fat.

 When possible, and to fill protein intake gaps, supplementing with quality protein powders is a reasonable option.
 This can be a suitable short-term solution for example when traveling, or whenever access to protein is limited.
 Be wise about choosing protein powders though, because some contain too much added sugar and/or other unwanted ingredients (Gavin Van de Walle 2022).
-Pea and hemp proteins can support you to meet your protein requirements for a healthy weight and waistline.
+Pea and hemp proteins are my favorite.
+They can support your protein requirements for a healthy weight and waistline.
 Whey protein can serve the same purpose, if you can digest dairy.
 Many protein powders provide around 20 grams per serving.

 Other steps known to support fat loss include:

 · Cutting back or giving up highly processed foods